 You will need to sterilise anything you keep milk in and store your breastmilk covered.
-If you are expressing by hand, you can use a wide mouthed jug or bowl. most breast pumps screw directly on to a bottle The milk can then be fed straight to your baby or stored in the fridge or freezer immediately.
+If you are expressing by hand, you can use a wide mouthed jug or bowl.
+Most breast pumps screw directly on to a bottle.
+The milk can then be fed straight to your baby or stored in the fridge or freezer immediately.

-As breastmilk is full of anti-infective properties it keeps well in the fridge.
+In terms of storing breast milk, because it is full of anti-infective properties it keeps well in the fridge.
 If your fridge stays at less than 4ºC the milk is safe for up to five days.
 If you’re not sure of the temperature or it is higher, it is best to use it within three days.
 Otherwise it should be stored in the freezer.
 Studies differ on how long it retains its protective properties when frozen, but up to two weeks in the freezer compartment of a fridge and up to 6 months in a freezer that stays at -18ºC or lower is recommended as safe.

 If you don’t have a fridge, for instance when you are at work, you can store your breastmilk in a cool bag with ice packs, and refrigerate or freeze the milk when you reach home.

 If you are expressing small amounts to be given to your baby soon, you can add expressed milk to the breastmilk that is already cooled in the fridge, but its better to have several small containers if you can.